 The COVID-19 crisis has demonstrated how important it is for us to work together.
 Competition for resources, silo-ed activities across sectors, and duplication of efforts across organizations and businesses in communities are just a few of the many challenges we are facing.
 To ensure better outcomes, all community voices need to have a seat at the planning table, understand their role in improvement efforts, and work together on shared priorities to coordinate resources and activities that address root causes and achieve measurable results.

-We began with two pilot sites; San Diego County’s South Region and the 18 Counties of Northwest Missouri in 2016.
-The progress of these pilots convinced us that we should take our effort to the next level.
-We wanted to provide an opportunity for communities across the country to work together, to share successes and challenges, promising practices and ideas for improvement, and learn from one another on their journeys to community excellence using the Communities of Excellence Framework.
-In 2017 we launched our first national learning collaborative of communities.
-In total, nine communities participated ranging from rural communities and rural regions, to suburbs and cities, to large urban regions.
-Since then we’ve launched three additional cohorts, bringing the total number of participating communities to 21.
+We began in 2016 with two pilot sites; San Diego County’s South Region and the 18 Counties of Northwest Missouri.
+The progress of these pilots convinced us that we should take our effort to the next level and in 2017 we launched our first national learning collaborative of communities.
+4 years later, 22 communities are participating in four different annual cohorts, ranging from rural communities and rural regions, to suburbs and cities, to large urban regions.

-Building on the success of these cohorts, we are pleased to add a fifth cohort of communities to participate in the learning collaborative this year.
+We are pleased to add a 5th cohort of communities to participate in the learning collaborative this year.
 We know that America faces great challenges as we approach the 250th anniversary of the nation’s founding – the year 2026.
-We invite you to join Communities of Excellence 2026, the Baldrige Performance Excellence Program and communities from coast to coast as trailblazers in this movement to reshape America’s communities.
+We invite you to join Communities of Excellence 2026 and communities from coast to coast in this movement to reshape America’s communities.